 We are definitely living in a post-Christian culture.
 The majority of people think the church is irrelevant and outdated.
 And many churches have justly earned this reputation.
 But let’s not despair.
-I also believe we are living in an extremely “evangelistic” time when people are searching for a cause, a group, a movement, a spiritual guru, a lifestyle worthy of devotion.
+I also believe we are living in an extremely “evangelistic” time when people are searching for a cause, a group, a movement, a spiritual guru, a lifestyle worthy of devotion and a higher purpose worthy of inviting others into.
 With the spiritual vacuum left by many dead and lifeless churches, people are seeking other life-giving practices, philosophies, and lifestyles to join.

-Friends, when was the last time you saw a group of Christians gathered out in the town square or city park worshiping, practicing the spiritual exercises of Jesus, hosting a Bible teaching seminar, and hoping others passing by will stop to check it out?
-We are hiding in our churches, hoping people will come find us on our turf.
+Christians, when was the last time you saw a group of Christians gathered out in the town square or city park worshiping, learning and practicing the spiritual practices of Jesus, discussing Jesus invitation to provide for the poor, speak up for the voiceless, embrace the outcast, love the unlovable, pursue justice and extend mercy — hoping others passing by will stop to check it out?
+How about an open class in the park helping others learn to forgive others in order to find deep emotional healing?
+And so on.
+The fact is, we are usually too busy attending programs inside the walls of our churches, hoping people will come find us on our turf.

 MainStreet Community was founded on the conviction that we are now living in a day when most will never make the effort to come to church.
 So, the church needs to find ways to bring our lifestyle and message to where the masses going about their business.
-So, let’s learn from these Fitness Bootcamps and recommit to finding ways to have a presence “in the marketplace daily with all who happen to be there” (Acts 17:17).
+So, let’s learn from these Fitness Bootcamps and recommit to finding ways to have a presence beyond Sunday mornings “in the marketplace day by day with all who happen to be there” (Acts 17:17).